vipulpathak113/FrontendInterviewQuestions/README.md

 - **Event loop**:
-An event loop is something that pulls stuff out of the queue and places it onto the function execution stack whenever the function stack becomes empty. callbackque--setTimeOut jobQueue -- promise thenables --> executes before callback queue
+An event loop is something that pulls stuff out of the queue and places it onto the function execution stack whenever the function stack becomes empty.

+Callbackque(Macrotask queue) - setTimeOut,setIntervals
+JobQueue(Microtask queue) - Promise thenables,Mutation observer --> executes before callback queue

     Event loop checks b/w callstack and queue , if callstack is empty and queue has elements then it pop from queue and push in callstack